High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: High Dimensional Latent Panel Quantile Regression

-Although our proposed estimation procedure can be applied to settings (i) with low dimensional covariates, or (ii) without covariates, in what follows, we focus on the high dimensional covariates setting.
+Finally, it is immediate to modify the proposed ADMM to the case when there are no covariates ($\beta(\tau) =0$), see Section \ref{sec:no_covariates} in the Supplementary Material.
+Hence, our proposed estimation procedure can be applied to settings (i) with low dimensional covariates, or (ii) without covariates.
+However, in what follows, we focus on the high dimensional covariates setting.